JFVR2398/JFVR2398.github.io/README.md

 # JFVR2398.github.io
-Personal blog about my journey from Political Science into Data Governance expert.
+Personal blog about my journey from Political Science into Data expert.